finessevanes/ltad-coach/ARCHITECTURE.md

 ## 3. AI Agent Architecture

-> **⚠️ STATUS: PLANNED - NOT YET IMPLEMENTED (Phase 7)**
+> **✅ STATUS: IMPLEMENTED (Phase 7 Complete)**
 >
-> The AI agent system described below is the target architecture from the PRD.
-The `backend/app/agents/` and `backend/app/prompts/` directories exist but are empty.
-This section documents the planned design for future implementation.
+> The AI agent system is fully operational.
+All four agents are implemented in `backend/app/agents/` with static LTAD context in `backend/app/prompts/static_context.py`.
+Currently using Claude Haiku for all agents via Anthropic API (direct, not OpenRouter).

-Four-agent system using Claude models via OpenRouter with context optimization patterns.
+Four-agent system using Claude models via Anthropic API with context optimization patterns.

 ```mermaid
 graph TD